-- Blood test – to assess your general health and to look for signs that you are losing blood in your stools.
+- Blood test – to assess your general health and also test your bone and liver function for signs of cancer.

 Some tests may be repeated during or after treatment to check how well the treatment is working.
 Waiting for the test results can be a stressful time.
 It may help to talk to a friend or family member, a healthcare professional, or call Cancer Council on 13 11 20.

 Treatment for early breast cancer aims to remove the cancer and reduce the risk of the cancer spreading or coming back.
 Treatment may include surgery, radiotherapy, chemotherapy, hormone therapy and targeted therapies.

 Your doctors will consider the following factors to recommend the best treatment for you: